 The University has 45 days from the withdrawal date to complete an R2T4 calculation and return any funds due to the Title IV programs.
 If a student on a Leave of Absence does not return by the approved end date of their leave, an R2T4 calculation will be completed based on the effective date the leave of absence began.

 The Order in Which Title IV Program Funds Must Be Returned:

-The school and or the student if applicable must return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source:
+The University and/or the student, if applicable, must return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source:

 Repayment of Student Loans

-The student loans that remain outstanding in (Box R) of Step 8 of the R2T4 calculation worksheet consist of the loans disbursed to the student (Box B) minus any loans the school repaid in Step 6, Block P. These outstanding loans are to be repaid by the student according to the terms of the student’s promissory notes.
+The student loans that remain outstanding in Step 8 (Box R) of the R2T4 calculation worksheet consist of the loans disbursed to the student (Box B) minus any loans the University repaid in Step 6, Block P. These outstanding loans are to be repaid by the student according to the terms of the student’s promissory notes.